2024 Martinique social unrest

 Since September 2024, there have been widespread protests and violent confrontations across the French Caribbean territory of Martinique.
 The unrest is caused by elevated costs of living, consequential bans on public protests placed by the central Government of France on several municipalities, and the deployment of elite riot police that had been banned from the territory for over 65 years due to their prior killing of several young demonstrators.
+The movement has primarily been initiated by the Rally for the Protection of Afro-Caribbean Peoples and Resources (RPPRAC).

+The unrest prompted the French state to impose curfews and bans on public gatherings in several municipalities, alongside the deployment of national police forces, including units of the Companies for Republican Security (CRS).

 Background

 In the years prior to 2024, Martinique has been the site of several widespread protests against inequality in racial and economic areas.
 Protests and civil unrest were especially prevalent during the COVID-19 pandemic, where several civilians protested against COVID restrictions implemented by the French government in November 2021.
 These protests were launched in cooperation with neighboring Guadeloupe labor unions against requirements from France made in mid-September 2020 to have a pass certifying COVID-19 vaccination for healthcare workers in order to have access to long-distance travel, restaurants, sports arenas, and other public venues, at penalty of suspension.
 The protests also expressed anger at widespread racial and economic inequality, and demanded general salary increases, increased teacher hiring, and greater benefits for unemployment.
 In response to the protests, the French government released a statement saying that, “If the law of the Republic must apply in all French regions, and therefore in Guadeloupe and Martinique, the way it is applied must be adapted to the social conditions and public health situations of these territories.”

 The protests resulted in several shots being fired at French security forces, as well as several nearby journalists.
 Multiple police officers were injured, resulting in ten arrests.
 French spokesman Gabriel Attal denounced violence at the protests, calling it “unacceptable”.
 In addition to the violence, several roadblocks were set up by protesters, while cars were set on fire and looting occurred in many municipalities.
 Police used stun grenades and tear gas to disperse protesters.